hotosm/underpass/doc/coding.md

 or users may have TAB set differently.
 Indents are 4 spaces, instead of 8.

+## Documentation

+All code will use [Doxygen](http://www.doxygen.nl/) style comments.
+Classes and methods should each have a comment so a short description will be displayed in the output files Doxygen generates.
+Each file should also have a brief description.

 ## Line Length

 For decades lines were limited to 80 charcters or less, which was